 How does the programme work?

-The Coordinated Community Support (CCS) programme works with four local authority areas, piloting projects that provide the support, guidance and resources local community organisations need to better coordinate crisis provision in their community.
+The Coordinated Community Support (CCS) programme works with four local authority areas, piloting initiatives that provide the support, guidance and resources local community organisations need to better coordinate crisis provision in their community.

-The programme is locally led, with day to day development led by community groups themselves, in consultation with the CCS programme team.
-The CCS team provide support with the development and delivery of local coordination projects.
+The programme is locally led and the CCS team provide support with the development and delivery of local work streams.